 Watching the opening titles to episode 10 in the video clip above has really given me goosebumps.
 I haven't seen that clown (he never appeared in the actual story) and the music box thingy since I was a kid!
 In each episode a different puppet character would be inside the box, and in this clip it's Mr. Dagenham the salesman - time to do a runner!The series was actually created in the 60s, although was repeated during the 70s.
 Unbelievably, there was only ever one season created with 13 episodes.
-The series was inspired by a village in East Sussex called Wivelsfield Green.
+The series was inspired by a village in East Sussex called Wivelsfield Green, and set in much simpler times, of course.

 Camberwick Green Characters